 - Change your furnace filter.
 You should actually do this every three months throughout the spring, summer and fall, but change the filter monthly during the winter.

-- Get out your vacuum and aim its hose attachment at air registers to clean out any dust or dirt that may have accumulated.
-While you have the hose attached, dust ceiling fan blades and bathroom fans.
-Continuing your DustQuest, roll the vacuum over to your dryer and clean out the vent.
+- Clean out any dust or dirt in your air registers with a vacuum hose attachment.
+While you have the hose attached, dust ceiling fan blades and bathroom fans, and clean out your dryer vent.
 For bonus points, check your refrigerator’s owner’s manual for instructions on vacuuming the refrigerator coils; clean those out, too.

 After you’ve finished all of these tasks you’ll have earned the right to prop up your feet and take a rest on the couch.
 Maybe your favorite sports team will be playing!